-Have you ever driven across one of those weird black cables that stretched across the road measuring traffic by counting tire bumps?
-So did Bill Gates and a few of his friends.
-This is why he founded Traf-O-Data.
+Have you ever driven over one of those weird black cables that stretch across the road and measure traffic by counting tire bumps?
+Bill Gates and a few of his friends did, which is why he founded Traf-O-Data.

-This system recorded traffic information and fed it back to government authorities, civil engineers and others that needed it.
-Like other inventions that had hyphens and capital 'O's in its name, the concept ultimately failed.
-Maybe 'Traf-O-Rama' would have been better branding.
+This system recorded traffic information and fed it back to government authorities, civil engineers and others who needed it.
+The concept ultimately failed.

-Do you remember Apple I, or the Apple Lisa?
-If not, you aren’t alone.
+Do you remember the Apple I or Apple Lisa?
+If not, you’re not alone.
 These were two products Apple produced that crashed and burned.
-Unfortunately for Steve Jobs, these were both products that he pushed and that Apple lost millions of dollars developing.
-It was these kinds of decisions that led to Steve Jobs being ousted from Apple in the mid-eighties.
+Unfortunately for Steve Jobs, these were products that he pushed for and cost Apple millions of dollars in development, money it failed to recoup.
+This pattern of costly production decisions led to Jobs being ousted from Apple in the mid-eighties.

-Fortunately, Jobs eventually found his way back to the company in 1997.
-He helped lead the company during a period of growth and innovation that continues to this day.
+Fortunately, Jobs eventually found his way back to the company in 1997 to take the helm during a period of expansive growth and innovation that continues to this day.

 After Arianna Huffington finished her second book, she received rejection notices from nearly 40 publishers.
 When she ran for governor of California, she received less than 1 percent of the popular vote.
 However, she did learn something from her failed political campaign.